Looking forward to studying in South Australia in 2023, or eager to explore one of Australia’s most liveable cities?

 Meet some locals at Cleland Wildlife Park

-If you want to get up close and personal with some adorable Aussie animals, look no further than Cleland Wildlife Park.
-You won’t find many animal enclosures here – most creatures are living in their natural habitat, meaning you can get right up close to them!
+If you want to get up close and personal with some adorable Aussie animals, look no further than Cleland Wildlife Park for a super easy Adelaide day trip.
+You won’t find many animal enclosures here – most creatures are living in their natural habitat.
 Look out for kangaroos, wallabies, wombats, dingoes, Tasmanian devils, native birds, echidnas and snakes.
 Buy a bag of food and you can feed the free-roaming animals.
-You can even touch them (just make sure to wash your hands after)!
+You can even touch them (just make sure to wash your hands after).
 For a little extra, you can enjoy unique encounters with koalas, reptiles, butterflies and wombats, and learn all about these animals from experienced keepers.

 Try Aussie wines in the Barossa Valley

 One of Australia’s best wine regions, the Barossa Valley, is full of fantastic wineries both big and small.
-Only an hour out of Adelaide, the Barossa contains 150 wineries and 80 cellar doors and is surrounded by cute villages, stone churches and rolling hills.
+Only an hour out of Adelaide, the Barossa definitely makes for one of the best day trips from Adelaide.
+It has 150 wineries and 80 cellar doors, and is surrounded by cute villages, stone churches and rolling hills.
 It is the home of Australia’s most famous red wine, Penfolds Grange, as well as other big wineries like Jacob’s Creek and Wolf Blass.
-You’ll also find the finest produce in the country here; Maggie’s Farm Shop is an Adelaide icon and The Farm Eatery next door has an incredible menu packed with local wares, 40’s Cafe sells award-winning pizza, while the cellar doors you visit will usually offer a delicious cheese platter to enjoy with your wine.
+You’ll also find some of the finest produce in the country here; Maggie’s Farm Shop is an Adelaide icon and The Farm Eatery next door has an incredible menu packed with local wares, 40’s Cafe sells award-winning pizza, while the cellar doors you visit will usually offer a delicious cheese platter to enjoy with your wine.

 Wander around Adelaide Central Market

 The largest undercover produce market in Australia, Adelaide Central Market is full of life, colour and dedicated traders all year round.
-Opened way back in 1869, you can feel the rich culture of this place from the moment you step inside.
-Sample the freshest fruit and vegetables, meat, seafood, cheese, baked goods and health foods, along with some of Adelaide’s best eateries.
+Opening in 1869, the markets have a rich history and a unique culture.
+Sample the freshest fruit and vegetables, meat, seafood, cheese and baked goods, or grab a meal at one of Adelaide’s best eateries.
 You can also join a tour and learn about the unique history of the market and all the delicious things you’re tasting.

 Adelaide Central Market is South Australia’s most-visited tourist attraction, with over nine million visitors a year.
 Make sure you’re one of them!